Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [PlaceHolderRetrain.json](resource/AzureDataFactoryRetrain/PlaceHolderRetrain.json) to the editor, and click the upper arrow button to deploy it
 6. Create pipelines
     1. Right click **Drafts**, choose "New pipeline",
-        1. copy the content in [RetrainPipeline.json](resource/AzureDataFactoryRetrain/RetrainPipeline.json) to the editor,
+        1. Copy the content in [RetrainPipeline.json](resource/AzureDataFactoryRetrain/RetrainPipeline.json) to the editor,
-        2. replace "[unique]" with your unique string (two instances of ""[unique]""),  "[User]" and "[password]" with their real value in this solution
+        2. Replace "[unique]" with your unique string (two instances of ""[unique]""),  "[User]" and "[password]" with their real value in this solution
         3. Specify an active period that you want the pipeline to run.
 Since the data passing through in 15 minutes represents a day's data, and  we have 60 days data in total, we needed only two-day period for the pipeline.
 You should set the start time a hour ahead of the current UTC time so that you can see this pipeline working immediately.
 If the current time is "2016-12-01T19:00:00Z",  An example is like:
         ```
         "start": "2016-12-01T18:00:00Z",
         "end": "2016-12-03T18:00:00Z",
         ```
-        4.  start the pipeline by setting the value "isPaused" to "false"
+        4. Start the pipeline by setting the value "isPaused" to "false"
         ```
         "isPaused": false
         ```
-        4.  click the upper arrow button to  deploy it
+        4. Click the upper arrow button to  deploy it

     2. Right click **Drafts**, choose "New pipeline",
-        1. copy the content in [UpdatePipeline.json](resource/AzureDataFactoryRetrain/UpdatePipeline.json) to the editor,
+        1. Copy the content in [UpdatePipeline.json](resource/AzureDataFactoryRetrain/UpdatePipeline.json) to the editor,
         2. Specify an active period that you want the pipeline to run.
 It should be the same as the MLPipeline
-        3. click the upper arrow button to  deploy it
+        3. Click the upper arrow button to  deploy it
 7. Start MLPipeline
     1. Click **MLPipeline** in the "Piepelines" list,
-    2.  start the pipeline by setting the value "isPaused" to "false"
+    2. Start the pipeline by setting the value "isPaused" to "false"
         ```
         "isPaused": false
         ```
-    3.  click the upper arrow button to  deploy it
+    3. Click the upper arrow button to  deploy it

 To get more information about retrainng, please go to [Updating models using Update Resource Activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-azure-ml-batch-execution-activity#updating-models-using-update-resource-activity).